openeuler-mirror/community/sig/sig-RaspberryPi/sig-RaspberryPi.md

 # openEuler RaspberryPi Special Interest Group (SIG)
 English | [简体中文](./sig-RaspberryPi_cn.md)

-The openEuler RaspberryPi SIG aims at migrating openEuler to Raspberry Pi, in order to reduce the threshold for using openEuler and promote openEuler to new users.
+The openEuler RaspberryPi SIG aims at migrating openEuler to Raspberry Pi and others, in order to reduce the threshold for using openEuler and promote openEuler to new users.

 ## SIG Mission and Scope